|Plans||Shared, WordPress, Website Builder, VPS & Dedicated|

 |Promotion||Starting At $2.95/mo|

-Bluehost is one of the most established and well-known web hosting brands on the internet.
-Bluehost was founded in 2003 by Matt Heaton and Danny Ashworth.
+Bluehost is one of the Internet’s most well-known web hosting services.
+It was founded in 2003 by Matt Heaton and Danny Ashworth.
 In 2012, it was acquired by the conglomerate Endurance International (now called Newfold Digital).

-Bluehost hosts over 2 million websites and employs over 750 employees with offices in Orem, Utah.
-It is one of the largest and most popular providers of web hosting services on the Internet.
-In addition to hosting,
+Today, Bluehost hosts over 2 million websites and employs over 750 employees with offices in Orem, Utah.

 - Domain name registration